 Some Renovations Have a Relatively High ROI

-Basic renovations that keep a home in top shape, for example, replacing a garage door, installing new siding, upgrading an exterior door to a high-grade steel model or installing more efficient appliances, can give you a relatively high ROI.
+Basic renovations that keep a home in top shape — for example, replacing a garage door, installing new siding, upgrading an exterior door to a high-grade steel model or installing more efficient appliances — can give you a relatively high ROI.

 If you’re planning a larger renovation — like a kitchen remodel with new cabinets, countertops, flooring, appliances and lighting — you may have a harder time recouping the initial expense.
 However, you may find the improvement to your living space and the enjoyment you get from it well worth the cost.

-Large-Scale Remodels May Have a Lower ROI
+Some Large-Scale Remodels Might Have a Lower ROI

 Planning a Remodel Means Planning for Permits